 See Thin capitalisation and Interest rate charged between related parties in the Group taxation section.

-As of 1 January 2019, a new interest limitation rule is introduced, according to EU Anti-Tax Avoidance Directive (ATAD) implementation.
+As of 1 January 2019, a new interest limitation rule is introduced, according to EU ATAD implementation.
 The deductibility of interest is therefore limited to 30% of taxpayer's earnings before interest, tax, depreciation, and amortisation (EBITDA), or to an amount of 3 million euros (EUR), whichever is higher.
 Interest that cannot be deducted in the current tax year may be carried forward for a period of three years.

 Value adjustments arising from the adjustment of the value of claims against customers for goods delivered and services rendered are recognised as deductible expenses if more than 60 days elapsed between the maturity of the claim and the end of the tax period, and if the claims were not collected up to 15 days before filing the CIT return.
 The claim needs to be recorded in the business books as revenue, and all measures for debt collection have to be taken (legal actions) in accordance with best management practices.

 These expenses are permanently deductible if a settlement has been reached with the debtor CIT payer who is not a related person, in case of bankruptcy, arbitration, or conciliation, based on a special regulation.